 Here is the TheraTree Leadership team:

 Jessica teaches the sensory integration content for the Madisonville OTA Program (2015 - Present).
-She has presented at the Kentucky Occupational Therapy Association's annual conference on the topic of Ayres Sensory Integration and self care for the pediatric population (2015, 2016).
-She is currently a pilot tester for a new standardized assessment: Evaluation in Ayres Sensory Integration.
+She has presented at the American Occupatioanl Therapy Assocaition's Confere (2018, 2019), Canadian Association of Occupational Therapists (2019), Kentucky Occupational Therapy Association's annual conference (2015, 2016).
+She is currently a pilot tester & normative data collector for a new standardized assessment: Evaluation in Ayres Sensory Integration.

 Jessica continues to perform music with many ensembles such as: Chamber Wind Louisville, Louisville Winds, UofL Alumni Quartet and Owensboro Symphony Orchestra.
 She teaches clarinet, flute, saxophone, and oboe to children of all ages and all walks of life.